openid/authzen/interop/authzen-interop-website/docs/scenarios/todo-1.1/index.md

 The policy allows the operation if the subject's `roles` attribute contains the `evil_genius` role, OR if the subject's `roles` contains the `editor` role AND the subject is the owner of the todo.

-The `resource` contains an attribute called `ownerID` which contains the `id` of the owner (which is defined in the "Attributes" section above, and is the email address of the owner).
+The `resource.properties` contains an attribute called `ownerID` which contains the `id` of the owner (which is defined in the "Attributes" section above, and is the email address of the owner).

 #### Request payload